Pabloo22/Pabloo22.github.io/content/authors/admin/_index.md

 ## About Me

 I'm Pablo Ariño Fernández, a MSc student in Machine Learning at UCL.
-After my master's, I plan to pursue a PhD.
-My research interests include Graph Neural Networks and Reinforcement Learning.
-My long term goal is to contribute to solving some of the most challenging problems in AI today: How to make Deep Learning models capable of generalizing out-of-distribution and learn continually.
+My long term goal is to contribute to solving some of the most fundamental problems in AI today: How to make deep-learning-based agents capable of learning continually, planning, and generalising to unseen situations.
+Continual learning involves solving challenges such as catastrophic forgetting in a big and potentially open-ended world.
+I am particularly interested in reinforcement learning as a natural framework to achieve these goals.